bjesuiter/fresh/docs/canary/plugins/creating-a-plugin.md

 ---

 Fresh plugins are in essence a collection of hooks that allow the plugin to hook into various systems inside of Fresh.
-Currently only a `render` hook is available (explained below).

-A Fresh plugin is just a JavaScript object that conforms to the [Plugin](https://deno.land/x/fresh/server.ts?s=Plugin) interface.
+At the core a Fresh plugin is just a JavaScript object that conforms to the [Plugin](https://deno.land/x/fresh/server.ts?s=Plugin) interface.
 The only required property of a plugin is its name.
 Names must only contain the characters `a`-`z`, and `_`.